darkaico/keycloak-poc/README.md

    For the sake of this test, we will use a wildcard (\*), but in PROD we should include the proper urls here

 ![alt text](resources/valid-urls.png)

-## Web Client Start and Setup

-Follow [web client instructions](keycloak-web/README.md) (using the client settings created in the previous step)

-If you click on `Login` button, a login form should appear, witht he ability to registered a new user.
-Follow those instructions and you will return to the home page with logged in data